 - Â As you turn the appliances in your home back on, power them on one by one leaving 10-15 minutes between each device.

-- Each time you turn an appliance back on, check the meter and see if one, in particular, causes a large jump in energy use.
-If there is, it’s likely it’s this appliance that’s faulty rather than your meter.
+- Each time you turn an appliance back on, check the meter and see if one causes a large jump in energy use.
+If it does, it’s likely it’s this appliance that’s faulty rather than your meter.

 Â